commercialhaskell/sig-service/README.md

 # Build

-## Build the runtime base Docker image
+## Build the run-time base Docker image

 Take a look at the [Dockerfile](Dockerfile) and then run the following in the project directory:

     docker build --tag commercialhaskell/sig-service-base .

-This will produce a new image:

-    % docker images
-    commercialhaskell/sig-service-base latest 9f8c8fbe329a 2 minutes ago 310.6 MB

-You should only need to build your runtime base Docker image occassionally (as needed for changes to the Dockerfile).
+You should only need to build your run-time base Docker image occasionally (as needed for changes to the Dockerfile).

 ## Build the Yesod web application and create the application images